amidimohsen/StochasticPathFollower/Readme.md

 In addition, we consider the proximal stochastic gradient (PSG) method from (Cutler et al., 2023) as a gradient-based baseline.
 This algorithm addresses convex optimization problems under distribution drift and is a stochastic gradient descent methods.
 PSG tracks the optimal decision process by using a stochastic algorithm with iterate averaging.

 ### (1) Least-Squares Recovery
-We consider a least-squares recovery problem with distribution drift.
+We consider a least-squares recovery problem with distribution drift utilized in (Cutler et al., 2023; Maity et al., 2023).
 Specifically, this problem aims to recover a variable that follows a non-stationary distribution, based on observations following a Gaussian process with thime-varying mean.

 Figures below compare our SPF algorithm to the learning-based PDM and gradient-based PSG methods, using two performance metrics: (i) the optimality distance, which measures how close the